telerik/ajax-docs/getting-started/first-steps.md

 </telerik:RadEditor>
 ```

-1. **Run the page** in the browser by pressing F5.
-You should see something like this:
+In the aspx declaration above, you also set some basic [RadEditor properties](https://docs.telerik.com/devtools/aspnet-ajax/controls/editor/server-side-programming/overview):

+* ID
+* RenderMode
+* Content

+To run your first page with a Telerik control, press **F5**.

 >caption Add RadEditor to a page
 ![Add RadEditor to a page](images/getting-started-editor.png)

->tip You can also drag a control directly from the VS Toolbox.
-If you do not see the controls in the toolbox, examine the Adding the [Telerik Controls to the Visual Studio Toolbox](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox) article.
+Another way to add a Telerik control to your project is to drag the control directly from the VS Toolbox.
+For more information, see [Adding the Telerik Controls to the Visual Studio Toolbox](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox).

 ## Add RadHtmlChart to the Project